 The impact to State operations is dramatically improved because of the core network upgrade.
-Just a few examples of the improvements:
+Just a few examples of the improvements include:

-Impact Before Core Network Upgrade After Core Network Upgrade Reliability Network outages The risk of catastrophic network outage has been eliminated Security Higher risk of security breaches The new network is much more secure than the legacy network which reduces the risk of a security breach and improves regulatory compliance Availability Agencies and application development teams faced downtime due to network maintenance The new core network has provided 100% availability since the upgrades were completed outages System components being serviced interrupted network access Access to the Internet is now fully redundant and system components can be serviced without interrupting network access Portability The file replication/tiering between datacenters used to take days The file replication/tiering between datacenters now takes just a few minutes Performance High latency Enormous throughput improvements at the core network now provides network latency at less than 1 millisecond.
-New applications on-premise, in the cloud or hybrid can be deployed without concern that the throughput will degrade
+- The risk of a catastrophic network outage has been eliminated. - The new network is much more secure than the legacy network which reduces the risk of a security breach and improves regulatory compliance. - The new core network has provided 100% availability since the upgrades were completed.
+Agencies and application development teams no longer face any downtime due to network maintenance outages. - The file replication/tiering between datacenters that used to take days now takes just a few minutes. - Access to the Internet is now fully redundant and system components can be serviced without interrupting network access. - Enormous throughput improvements at the core network now provides network latency at less than 1 millisecond.
+New applications on-premise, in the cloud or hybrid can be deployed without concern that the throughput will degrade.